btcgear/OpenCart_Bitcoin/README.md

 * Checkout page automatically redirects to success page upon payment.
 * All checkout language moved to language file.

+### New in version 1.3.2

+* Improved compatibility with third-party themes.

 * * *

 Copyright (c) 2012 John Atkinson (jga)